gradle/gradle/design-docs/features/faster-builds/daemon-on-by-default/daemon-uses-fewer-resources/README.md

 ## Feature: Reduce wasted heap in the daemon

+### Story: Allow memory to be reserved from cache use for memory hungry tasks

+Currently, we size our caches to be proportional to the maximum heap size.
+To do this, we reserve a portion of the heap for Gradle itself and then the remaining space is available to the cache.
+We have had reports from Android users that when using the daemon, the cache grows over time until it consumes enough heap to starve the dexing tasks and slow them down to the point that they are unusable.
+The result of this is that users then set their heap size to be extravagantly large so that the "reserved" non-cache space is large enough to accommodate the dexing tasks.
+The dexing case is the most common, but this issue exists for any memory-hungry task that runs in the Gradle process.

+The long term solution for this is to make the compiler api generic and public and move dexing into its own process with an isolated heap.
+This would require changes to the Android plugin to implement.

+In the short term, we want to give Android users a simple solution that would allow them to manage this problem once the daemon is on by default.

+#### Implementation

+Introduce a "org.gradle.cache.reserved" system property that allows a user to assign space that should not be used for cache.
+This essentially increases the "reserved" portion of the heap and adjusts how caches are sized.
+For example, if they set a 4Gb max heap size, but specify 1.5Gb as reserved, we would calculate cache sizes as if a 2.5Gb heap size was specified (i.e. 4Gb - 1.5Gb reserved).

+#### Test Cases

+- (Soak test) Create an Android build with enough source methods to cause dexing to consume a considerable amount of space.
+Run a number of builds and fill up a large heap proportional cache over time.
+Validate that performance of the dexing task does not degrade over time when "org.gradle.cache.reserved" is set to an appropriate value.

 ## Feature: Reduce default heap sizes for the daemon

 ## Candidate improvements